The Transfer Pricing Law Review: United Kingdom

 iii Consequential impact for other taxes

-Where a business records its transactions with related parties on arm's-length terms, no transfer pricing issues should typically arise in respect of those transactions for VAT purposes.
-Further, HMRC's view is that balancing payments do not in themselves create taxable supplies for VAT purposes.
-However, the existence of a transfer pricing adjustment or the payment or receipt of a balancing payment may indicate that the value of a previous VATable supply has been understated so that a VAT correction may be required.35
+Where a business records its transactions with related parties on arm's-length terms, no transfer pricing issues should typically arise in respect of those transactions for value added tax (VAT) purposes.
+Furthermore, HMRC's view is that balancing payments do not in themselves create taxable supplies for VAT purposes.
+However, the existence of a transfer pricing adjustment or the payment or receipt of a balancing payment may indicate that the value of a previous VATable supply has been understated so that a VAT correction may be required.36

-Where the advantaged party and the disadvantaged party are within the same VAT group at the time of the original supply and subsequent adjustment, no VAT liability would normally arise.36
+Where the advantaged party and the disadvantaged party are within the same VAT group at the time of the original supply and subsequent adjustment, no VAT liability would normally arise.37

 Import and customs duties

 Similar issues arise in relation to the interaction of the transfer pricing rules with import and customs duties.
-Balancing payments may have to be considered in ascertaining whether there has been an under- or overvaluation of the import price of a particular transaction and, therefore, in determining whether an adjustment is required.37
+Balancing payments may have to be considered in ascertaining whether there has been an under- or overvaluation of the import price of a particular transaction, and therefore in determining whether an adjustment is required.38

 iv Income tax in respect of intangible property

-Since April 2019, income tax is charged on income from intangible property received by non-UK residents in low-tax jurisdictions that do not have tax treaties with the UK, to the extent that such income is referable to the sale of goods or services in the UK.38 Tax is charged on the gross amount of income, rather than on profits.
+Since April 2019, income tax is charged on income from intangible property received by non-UK residents in low-tax jurisdictions that do not have tax treaties with the United Kingdom, to the extent that such income is referable to the sale of goods or services in the United Kingdom.39 Tax is charged on the gross amount of income, rather than on profits.

-If the non-UK resident subject to the income tax charge fails to pay, the tax will be recoverable from other entities in the same corporate group (whether or not the other entity is resident or taxable in the UK).39
+If the non-UK resident subject to the income tax charge fails to pay, the tax will be recoverable from other entities in the same corporate group (whether or not the other entity is resident or taxable in the United Kingdom).40

-This new income tax charge does not include any arm's-length concept, and applies even if the income is subject to a CFC or GILTI charge higher up the corporate structure.
+This new income tax charge does not include any arm's-length concept, and applies even if the income is subject to a controlled foreign corporation (CFC) or global intangible low-taxed income charge higher up the corporate structure.
 In practice, it is intended to encourage businesses to move intangible property out of low-tax jurisdictions – as most of these countries have recently adopted 'economic substance' requirements, this shift was largely happening anyway.

-While this new income tax charge does not fall directly within the scope of the BEPS project, it provides another mechanism to counter circumstances in which businesses generate significant income from intangible assets through activities in the UK but receive that income in low-tax jurisdictions.
+While this new income tax charge does not fall directly within the scope of the BEPS project, it provides another mechanism to counter circumstances in which businesses generate significant income from intangible assets through activities in the United Kingdom but receive that income in low-tax jurisdictions.

 v Digital services tax

-Since April 2020, the UK has levied a digital services tax on large search engines, social media platforms and online marketplaces.
+Since April 2020, the United Kingdom has levied a digital services tax on large search engines, social media platforms and online marketplaces.
 The tax is levied at 2 per cent of the gross revenues attributable to UK users.
-The Government has said that this will be a temporary measure, which will be removed if and when international agreement is reached on reforming transfer pricing principles to reflect the growing digitalisation of the economy.
-In March 2021, the Biden administration threatened to impose tariffs on various UK exports in response to the digital services tax.
+The government has said that this will be a temporary measure, which will be removed if and when international agreement is reached on reforming transfer pricing principles to reflect the growing digitalisation of the economy.

 Outlook and conclusions